alby13/mouse-clickz/README.md

 A simple python program that tracks and counts mouse clicks, scrolls, and movements.

+The program is designed to keep track of the mouse and save a json file in the directory of the program so it can load all of the tracked stats and keep a running timer of how long the program has ran for alltogether.

 # Features:
 Tracks and counts mouse clicks, scrolls, and movements